crudh/septagon-repository/README.md

 # septagon-repository
 A simple Node.js based npm repository manager and proxy.

+# Use caution
+This is currently an incomplete and untested side project I work on when I feel like it and have the time.
+I might publish it later when I have completed support for `npm publish`, added documentation and extended the tests.

+Also most npm operations are reverese engineered and are only tested with a small set of packages so they are not verified to handle all npm packages.

 ## Run in production mode
  * `npm install`